Strategic entry deterrence: Excess capacity

 Strategic excess capacity may be established to either reduce the viability of entry for potential firms.
 Excess capacity take place when an incumbent firm threatens to entrants of the possibility to increase their production output and establish an excess of supply, and then reduce the price to a level where the competing cannot contend.

 Excess capacity typically occurs in markets with firms that have a natural monopoly.
-Economist Dr. William W. Sharkey established five key aspects that lead to an monopolized industry;
+Economist Dr. William W. Sharkey established five key aspects that lead to a monopolized industry;